-You will answer a two-part question on your studied modern prose or drama text (The Strange Case of Dr Jekyll and Mr Hyde or A Christmas Carol).
+You will answer a two-part question on your studied 19th Century Novel (The Strange Case of Dr Jekyll and Mr Hyde or A Christmas Carol).
 The first part of the question will focus on an extract of approximately 400 words; the second part will be an essay question exploring the whole text.